0-mostafa-rezaee-0/LaTeX-dev-copilot/README.md

 - Figure and table layouts optimized for IEEE publications
 - Proper header and footer formatting

-## 3.3 USENIX Template
+## 3.3 Elsevier Template
-The USENIX template is tailored for USENIX conference submissions.
-It provides:
+The Elsevier template provides the official `elsarticle` class and bibliography style for Elsevier journal submissions.
+It includes:
+- `elsarticle.cls` class file for Elsevier formatting
+- `elsarticle-num.bst` bibliography style
-- USENIX-approved layouts and formatting
+- Sample main document and bibliography files
-- Proper citation styles
+- Proper formatting according to Elsevier guidelines

-- Section organization following USENIX conventions
-- Figure and table styles that match USENIX requirements
+## 3.4 Generic Templates
+Additional generic templates are available for quick starts and custom projects.
+These templates provide:
+- Basic LaTeX document structure
+- Bibliography setup
+- Ready-to-use configurations
+- Easy customization options

 Additional templates will be added based on community needs.
 Each template is maintained to stay current with the latest publisher requirements.